 - Follow-up inspections to verify the success of structural modifications.

 - Re-evaluate pest trends to determine that pest control results have been successfully achieved.

-The interior spraying of a traditional insecticide is reserved for special situations that fail to respond, in any reasonable amount of time, to bait or dust applications, or fails to control an infestation quickly to prevent disruption of the facilities daily operations.
+The interior spraying of a traditional insecticide is reserved for special situations that fail to respond, in any reasonable amount of time, to bait or dust applications, or fail to control an infestation quickly to prevent disruption of the facility’s daily operations.

 A Central Exterminating Company Service Log Book is also available that contains:

 - Electronic Fly Control Trap Location Map (if applicable)

 - Technician and Manager Ohio Applicator Licenses

 - Bar Code Scanning Report (if applicable)

 Contact us today so we can create a plan to fit your needs!